Taaitaaiger/jlrs/README.md

 crate-type = ["cdylib"]
 ```

 respectively to your crate's `Cargo.toml`.
 Use a `dylib` if you want to use the crate in other Rust crates, but if it's only intended to be called through `ccall` a `cdylib` is the better choice.
-On Linux, compiling such a crate will be compiled to `lib<crate_name>.so`, on Windows `lib<crate_name>.dll`.
+On Linux, compiling such a crate will be compiled to `lib<crate_name>.so`.

 The functions you want to use with `ccall` must be both `extern "C"` functions to ensure the C ABI is used, and annotated with `#[no_mangle]` to prevent name mangling.
-Julia can find libraries in directories that are either on the default library search path or included by setting the `LD_LIBRARY_PATH` environment variable on Linux, or `PATH` on Windows.
+Julia can find libraries in directories that are either on the default library search path or included by setting the `LD_LIBRARY_PATH` environment variable on Linux.
 If the compiled library is not directly visible to Julia, you can open it with `Libdl.dlopen` and acquire function pointers with `Libdl.dlsym`.
 These pointers can be called the same way as the pointer in the previous example.

 If the library is visible to Julia you can access it with the library name.
 If `call_me` is defined in a crate called `foo`, the following should workif the function is annotated with `#[no_mangle]`: